FREQUENTLY ASKED QUESTIONS

 What gear does my youth need?

-Once accepted, your regional staff will provide a gear list.
-Look over the gear list, but know you can rent or borrow quality gear from MCC.
-You can also buy gear at a thrift shop.
-It’s easier to stay warm and dry than it is to get warm and dry, and both you and your crew will be happy you did.
+Look over the gear list on our In The Field page, and know you can borrow quality gear from MCC.
+You can also buy gear at a thrift shop, a local used gear store, or REI Garage Sales.
 Try to test your gear out before starting with MCC, especially your boots!

-MCC provides group camping gear and has limited sleeping bags, backpacks, and assorted other gear available.
-We have limited scholarships available for essential purchases like boots or raingear.
+MCC provides group camping gear and has sleeping bags, pads, backpacks, and assorted other gear available.
+We have scholarships available for essential purchases like boots or rain gear.
 If you have questions or concerns about your gear needs, please contact staff immediately.
-We’ll do our best to make sure gear is not a barrier for your child participating on an Expedition crew.
+We’ll do our best to make sure gear is not a barrier for anyone participating on an Expedition crew.